opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 When you are ready for your fieldwork it is time to setup QField on your mobile device.

 !!!
 Workflow
-    1. Download and install the latest version of QField from Google's play store, Apple's app store, or by [downloading the lastest release for Windows, Linux, or macos](https://github.com/opengisch/QField/releases).
+    1. Download and install the latest version of QField from Google's play store, Apple's app store, or by [downloading the latest release for Windows, Linux, or macos](https://github.com/opengisch/QField/releases).

     2. Direct to *Cloud Projects* and log in to QFieldCloud on your mobile device